asadali08527/Java-8/README.md

 + java.lang.Runnable with single abstract method run() is a best example of functional interface.

 #### Lambda expressions
++ Lambdas (also known as closures) are the biggest and most awaited language change in the whole Java 8 release.
 + Lambda expressions (actually i call this as a lambda function or statements instead of  lambda expression because the expression part is substitutable) is a statement where function can be passed around either through argument or return value,because functions become objects.
 + Java is a statically and strongly typed language.
 So, functions must have a type, in this case it’s an interface.
 + In short lambda functions are objects that implement the functional interface.